 Students who live with their parent(s) or legal guardian(s) within a 25 mile radius of the GU Lamoni campus may qualify for a local vicinity exception.
 Student and parent(s) legal guardian(s) must complete and submit a signed notarized copy of the Local Vicinity Exception Form.
 Students who are found not living with their parent(s) or legal guardian(s) will be billed full room and board for the semester in question.

 Other exceptions to the On Campus Living Policy are rare, but are considered on a case-by-case basis.
 Students who do not meet the above exemptions to the policy need to submit an Off Campus Application to the Residence Life Office for consideration.
-Students living off campus are responsible for their own arrangements.
+Students living off campus are responsible for their own arrangements, however, the Residence Life Office keeps a list of the names and contact information of local landlords willing to rent to college students.

 The Housing Contract

-Students are required to sign a housing contract.
-New students’ housing contracts will be waiting for them in their campus box when they arrive on campus in the Fall.
+Students are required to sign and submit an online housing contract.
+The online form is available on MyGraceland.
+A link to the form will be included on the Enrollment Checklist.
 Signed housing contracts are valid for the academic year unless cancelled under the terms of the contract.
 Returning GU students sign contracts in the Spring during the Spring room selection process for the following academic year.
 Returning students who do not select a room nor turn in a signed room contract during the Spring room selection process, will be placed where rooms are available by the Residence Life Office.

 Residence Hall Closures